jossuerm/wpEmail/README.md

 ![](http://i.imgur.com/h9GQRMt.png)

 **Headings**
-You can use mixins to create headers and subheaders for example for `./src/boilerplate/components/pug/isi.pug`
+You can use mixins to create headers and subheaders.
+It is located in `./src/boilerplate/components/pug/isi.pug`.

 > +addHeading("Nullam",data.isi. heading.content[0])
 > (Heading of ISI)

 > +addSubHeading("Suspendisse", data.isi.subHeading.content[0])
 > (SubHeading of ISI)

+Examples with Heading:

+    +addSubHeading(nameHeading, content)

 **Backgrounds for td tag**
 This mixin considers the way to render background images, it is based on [campaign monitor](https://backgrounds.cm/) advice.